ronaldvendelmans/citysdk-ld/index.md

 # Endpoint Amsterdam, the Netherlands
 _adding scalability to real-time open data_

 This webservice offers unified and direct access to open data from government, commercial and crowd sources alike.
-As interface it is adopted as standard by 6 European cities in the Project CitySDK.
+This open interface is adopted as standard by 6 European cities in the Project CitySDK.

 A list of available data in this endpoint can be seen via [data]({{ site.baseurl }}/data) and the [map viewer]({{ site.baseurl }}/map).